Saving The Earth, One Septic Tank At A Time

 Bioclean Septic can also counter the ill effects of sustained exposure to chemicals from household cleaning products.

-Regular use of Bioclean Septic also reduces the need for pump-outs and physical waste removal from your septic tank, thus reducing human exposure to toxic gases otherwise present in the tank.
+Regular use of Bioclean Septic also reduces the need for pump-outs and physical waste removal from your septic tank, thereby reducing human exposure to toxic gases that would otherwise be present in the tank.

-Bioclean Septic is a technological revolution when it comes to keeping septic tanks healthy.
+Bioclean Septic represents a technological revolution in maintaining septic tank health.
 But even superheroes need help sometimes.

-Flush responsibly – septic tanks are built to degrade organic waste only, not chemicals, plastic, or grease.
+Flush responsibly – septic tanks are designed to break down organic waste only, not chemicals, plastics, or grease.

-Use safe cleaning products – your chemical-based cleaning products inevitably get flushed into the septic tank, affecting its natural microflora.
+Use safe cleaning products – your chemical-based cleaning products inevitably end up in the septic tank, affecting its natural microflora.

 Maintain often – ensure the area around your septic tank is free of tree roots that could puncture the tank.

-Clean regularly – while Bioclean Septic will reduce the cleaning and pumping your septic tank needs, it won’t bring it down to zero.
+Clean regularly – while Bioclean Septic will reduce the frequency of cleaning and pumping your septic tank needs, it won’t eliminate them.

-Untreated waste is a critical threat to public health and also to the environment.
+Untreated waste poses a significant threat to both public health and the environment.
 Using your septic tank responsibly will ensure you are part of the solution, not part of the problem.

 Leave a Reply